docker/docs/engine/installation/linux/oracle.md

   upgrades completely manually.

-- Some users cannot use third-party repositories, and must rely on the version of Docker in the Red Hat repositories.
+- Some users cannot use third-party repositories, and must rely on the version of Docker in the Oracle repositories.
 This version of Docker may be out of date.
-Those users should consult the Red Hat documentation and not follow these procedures.
+Those users should consult the Oracle documentation and not follow these procedures.

 ### Install using the repository